AxisCommunications/axis-aws-kinesis-vsp/README.md

 2. Step into the `certificate_files` directory and run the following command to generate certificate and keys:

-    > This step can be skipped if setting up the certificate manually according to the [AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html).
+    > **Note** This step can be skipped if setting up the certificate manually according to the [AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html).

     If `AWS CLI` is configured with `output = json` the script can be run as: